illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-vagrant/Readme.md

 ## Deliverable

 In the document, `Readme.md`, provide the required screenshots.
-Push a copy of this Markdown file in the private GitHub repo provided, under the `itmt-430 folder` or comparable class directory and make an additional sub-folder named: `tooling-assignment-vagrant`.
+Push a copy of this Markdown file to the private GitHub repo provided, create the appropriate folder for the class you are in: such as: `itmt-430 folder` or comparable class directory.
+Make an additional sub-folder named: `tooling-assignment-vagrant`.
 Submit the URL to your deliverable to Canvas.